gtrixic/lets-meat-up/README.md

 **Login Page**

 Users will be directed to this page if they have selected the “I HAVE AN ACCOUNT” Button.
-They are required to enter either the username or email and password that corresponds to their account.
+They are required to enter the email and password that corresponds to their account.

 All information is checked against the database that was created using Firebase.

 If the email or password entered is incorrect, a toast error message will be shown.

-“Username/Email” is an EditText, “Password” uses EditText(Password).
+“Email” is an EditText, “Password” uses EditText(Password).
 The login arrow is an ImageButton.

 ![](https://i.postimg.cc/Bv6TNHB0/13.jpg)
 ![](https://i.postimg.cc/Wbv0CQwS/14.jpg)

 **Forget Password (Page 1)**

-The user will be asked to enter either their email.
+The user will be asked to enter their email.
 If the email is valid in the database, they will be directed to the next page using Intent.

 The small “Let’s Meat Up” icon is an ImageView, “Email” is an EditText (Plain Text), the “Next Page Button” and "Back Arrow Button" is an ImageButton.